chrigervi/Orpheus/README.md

 This application was developed under the terms of a school project, but will get updated in future releases nevertheless.

 ### How is Orpheus structured?

+This graph shows the component-structure of the Orpheus project.
+The functionality can be split up into three different sections:
+  (1): The audio component - Dealing with the input, output and synchronisation (2): The network component - Providing a safe and relient audio-stream (3): The GUI component - Dealing with the graphical interface of the plugin

 ![alt text](https://github.com/chrigervi/Orpheus/blob/master/AdditionalResources/orpheus-components-graph.png?raw=true)